uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/how-to-integrate.html.md

 ---
-title: How to integrate with HMRC APIs | Income Tax (Making Tax Digital) end-to-end service guide
+title: How to integrate with HMRC APIs | Making Tax Digital for Income Tax service guide
 weight: 2
 description: How to integrate MTD-compatible software with HMRC APIs.
 Minimum functionality standards, production access, testing and API lifecycle.
 ---